 At the KJCC, McDonald will continue working on the politics of race, religion, and citizenship in Spain and the Sephardi Jewish diaspora.
 His residency will highlight the history and ongoing reception of Spain’s 2015 Sephardi citizenship law in the Americas through collaborations with colleagues, public outreach, and student activities on campus.
-In Spring 2023, he will also join the Department of Spanish and Portuguese at NYU as a Visiting Assistant Professor.

 To learn more about KJCC Scholar-in-Residence Charles McDonald’s work, visit this link: